Skip to main content

 • Merge has a fail-open model where we surface data even if syncs fail; the option to configure a fail-closed system is up to your implementation.

-• Merge will detect and alert you of sync failures via our issues endpoint & issues webhooks.
+• Merge alerts users of sync failures via the issues endpoint & issues webhooks.

 Are there any Time-To-Live (TTLs) for data?